kallaway/100-days-of-code/log.md

 ### DAYS 12 2021/03/06

 Figured out the way to fit an image within a canvas while preserving the image aspect ratio.

+### DAYS 13
+3月8日
+DAYS 13
+Succeeded in making a canvas element responsive.
+Now I'm going to make a color picker using this.
+But hey, why does my PC show a black screen when I try to edit a video?!
+I don't need so many hurdles.
+Sigh #100DaysOfCode #WomenWhoCode

+### DAYS 14
+3月10日
+Yesterday, I read document on imageData
+Today, I set out to use imageData to make a color picker.
+#100DaysOfCode #WomenWhoCode

+### DAYS 15
+3月14日
+During the past few days, I spent time re-learning React (and doing some tax return stuff), but today, I DID some coding myself.
+Finally I have a feeling that I'm going to understan what "useEffect" means.
+Yey!
+#100DaysOfCode #WomenWhoCode